lamarman808/IGDB/userStories.md

 ***

+-> I WANT TO SEE A SUPER NERDY GAMER FONT
 (Parenthesis = stretch goals)

 -> I want users to be encouraged to use their gamer tags as their login credentials.